TechLabs-Berlin/wt21-pet-match/Blog Post - Pet Match.md

 ***4. Blog Post DS***

+Tech-Stack:

+- Python (Sklearn, Numpy, Pandas, Seaborn, Matplotlib, Names)

+- Jupiter Notebook

+- Flask API

+- JSON

+- Postman

+- Github

+- Excel

+- Visual Studio Code

-In our Pet-Match project the data science team is responsible for sourcing and providing of a suitable data set, the cleaning of the entire data which will be needed as information basement for further decision making/support as well as applying a proper machine learning methodology.
-To realize a good data science support it is mandatory to exchange with all other disciplines from the very beginning in order to achieve a common goal and to deliver the final MVP.
+In our Pet-Match project the data science team is responsible for sourcing and providing of a suitable data set, the cleaning of the entire data which will be needed as information basement for further decision-making/support as well as applying a proper machine learning methodology.
+To produce a good data science support, it is mandatory to exchange with all other disciplines from the very beginning in order to achieve a common goal and to deliver the final MVP.

-Thus the DS-Team spend much time to find a sufficient data set which has served as a solid data base in order to extract information and rules from it throughout the entire project phase.
-We had a couple of attempts to find the "perfect" data set which in the end does not exist.
-Finally we as the whole team committed to take the "cats data set" for the entire duration of the project phase.
-Furthermore we discussed to extend the data base with new data sets (other pets).
+Thus, the DS-Team spend much time to find a sufficient data set which has served as a solid database in order to extract information and rules from it throughout the entire project phase.
+We had a couple of attempts to find the "perfect" data set, which in the end does not exist.
+Finally, we as the whole team committed to take the "cats data set" for the entire duration of the project phase.
+Furthermore, we discussed extending the database with new data sets (other pets).
 The data set we used has approximately 3300 rows (data sets) and 105  columns (attributes).
 The very initial task was to clean and structure the data so that we could apply the very first rules to gain important information.
-For that we cleaned the data in the columns which we saw as required to predict a satisfaction for the potential adopter in order to find any useful pattern.
-First of all we changed nominal data into numerical data, as seen below.
+For that, we cleaned the data in the columns which we saw as required to predict a satisfaction for the potential adopter in order to find any useful pattern.
+First we changed nominal data into numerical data, as seen below.